teejee2008/timeshift/README.md

 #### Bootloader & EFI
 * Only those systems are supported which use GRUB2 bootloader.
 Trying to create and restore snapshots on a system using older versions of GRUB will result in a non-bootable system.
 * EFI systems are fully supported.
 Ensure that the ***/boot/efi*** partition is mapped while restoring a snapshot.
 It will be mapped automatically if detected.
+* If you are restoring from Live CD/USB, and your installed system uses EFI mode, then you must boot from Live CD/USB in EFI mode.

 ## Disclaimer